State Program Administrator Director / Assistant Director of Social Work, St. Peter, Minnesota

 DHS operates a highly specialized behavioral health care system that serves people with mental illness, substance abuse disorders, and developmental and intellectual disabilities.
 This includes psychiatric hospitals and other inpatient mental health treatment facilities; inpatient substance abuse treatment facilities; dental clinics, group homes, vocational sites, and sex offender treatment facilities.

-• 87% of employees report flexibility in their work schedule
+• A sense of purpose in their work

-Comprehensive Benefits
+Benefits

 • Paid vacation and sick leave